SUPPORT THIS SITE!

-Mir chronology
+Mir

 March 21, 1991: Progress M-7 near miss

-To save the cargo-supply mission, the decision was made to redock the Soyuz spacecraft to the rear port of the station, leaving the front port for the cargo carrier.
-Hope is that the more advanced rendezvous system in the front would work better.
+Following a first aborted attempt to dock, the Progress M-7 cargo ship controlled from the ground, tried again only to zoom within meters from the station, narrowly avoiding the collision.
+To save the cargo-supply mission, a decision was made to redock the Soyuz spacecraft to the rear port of the station, leaving the front port for the cargo carrier.
+The hope was that the more advanced rendezvous system in the front of the station would work better.

-The ninth long-term crew, including Anatoly Artsebarsky and Sergei Krikalev arrived on May 20, 1991 in the company of Helen Sharman, a British researcher, on a privately financed mission.
+The ninth long-term crew, including Anatoly Artsebarsky and Sergei Krikalev arrived on May 20, 1991, in the company of Helen Sharman, a British researcher, on a privately financed mission.
 Sharman returned to Earth on May 26 onboard Soyuz TM-11 with the eighth long-term crew.

-Kazakh cosmonaut
+A Kazakh cosmonaut

 In the meantime, the space program started feeling profound changes experienced by the rest of the Soviet society.
 As Kremlin relaxed its centralized control over the regions, the nationalist movements and local authorities in the republics of the USSR moved toward independence.
 The republic of Kazakhstan, home of Baikonur Cosmodrome, a crucial launch facility for the Soviet space program, was not an exception.